 Have you ever stuffed chicken salad into sandwiches and wraps?
 It’s outstanding!
-This recipe would:
+This recipe:

-- Make a delicious filling in between slices of whole wheat bread,
+- Makes a delicious filling in between slices of whole wheat bread

-- Be tasty in a wrap with lettuce and tomatoes
+- Is tasty in a wrap with lettuce, onions, and tomatoes

-- Perfect topped on a salad with greens.
+- Is perfect topped on a green salad.

 - Chickpeas: If you don’t have soy curls, canned chickpeas are the next best thing.
 Mash a can of chickpeas and mix them in with the veggies, spices, dijon, and mayo.